 Throughout her time at Fordham, senior Olivia Griffin has been passionate about protecting the environment while supporting native communities.
 Now the Udall Foundation is recognizing her as a future leader in the environmental space.

-Griffin is the winner of a 2024 Udall Undergraduate Scholarship, a highly competitive award for scholars building impactful careers in environmental protection, tribal public policy, or health care.
-The tribal public policy and health care tracks are only awarded to Native American and Alaskan Native scholars, while the environmental track that Griffin won is open to all, meaning the competition is fierce.
+Griffin is a recipient of a 2024 Udall Undergraduate Scholarship, a highly competitive award for scholars building impactful careers in environmental protection, tribal public policy, or health care.
+The tribal public policy and health care tracks are only awarded to Native American and Alaskan Native scholars, while the environmental track that Griffin earned is open to all, meaning the competition is fierce.
 Out of 341 applicants in the environmental category, she was one of 37 who received the scholarship.

 The benefits of the scholarship include $7,000 for academic expenses, connection to a vibrant alumni network, and a four-day orientation in Tucson, Arizona.
 Griffin especially enjoyed meeting fellow Udall scholars at the orientation this summer and listening to lectures about indigenous ecological knowledge.